claws/quadcopter/doc/overview/flight_controller.rst

 This is the default mode that the Naze32 operates in.
-This mode is also commonly referred to as Manual Mode or Acro Mode.
+This mode is also commonly referred to as `Manual` or `Acro` mode.
 Rate mode uses the input from the gyro sensor along with the stick inputs and translates it into the rate at which the quad rotates on that particular axis.